trigal2012/AndroidNanoDegree/README.md

    * lists with an address will auto link to google maps when the address is clicked
    * details page with phone and address will autolink to a phone app or map app
    * For this exercise I focused on functionality rather than visual appeal.
-   * Other challenges was trying to determine the best way to pass data between fragments - ended up choosing Bundles
+   * Challenges/Issues:
-   * Another issue I ran into was that adding the autolink feature to a TextView would interfere with the onItemclickListner I had setup on the row items in the list view. lots of searching landed me on this attribute, a complete lifesaver! ```android:descendantFocusability="blocksDescendants"```
+   ** determine the best way to pass data between fragments - ended up choosing Bundles ** adding the autolink feature to a TextView would interfere with the onItemclickListner I had setup on the row items in the list view. lots of searching landed me on this attribute, a complete lifesaver! ```android:descendantFocusability="blocksDescendants"```

    https://stackoverflow.com/questions/39626337/can-someone-explain-descendantfocusability-afterdescendants